rbowen/presentations/talking-to-management/slides.md

 * Same as single-vendor, but so much moreso

-* Multiple maintainers protects you from skiing accidents
+* Having multiple maintainers protects you from skiing accidents

 ---